DLR-KI/scan/docs/installation.md

 #### The Basics

 First, clone the scan repository to a folder of your choice.
 Once you have done this, enter the cloned folder, and tell git who you are:
 ```
 git config user.name "Lastname, Firstname"
 git config user.email "Firstname.Lastname@dlr.de"
 ```
 From here, follow either the conda or pip installation instructions below.
-If you don't know which one to choose, [install miniforge](https://github.com/conda-forge/miniforge) as conda distribution and then follow the conda installation instructions.
+If you don't know which one to choose, [install miniforge](https://github.com/conda-forge/miniforge) as conda distribution and then follow the conda instructions.

 #### Installation using Conda
 Create a new python 3.9 environment named scan and install the scan package requirements as well as the packages used